topkecleon/otouto/README.md

 ## Setup
 To get your bot running as soon as possible, see [Quick start](#quick-start).

-otouto uses Lua 5.3 and the following Lua libraries: luasocket, luasec, multipart-post, dkjson, and lpeg.
+otouto uses Lua (5.3 is recommended) and the following Lua libraries: luasocket, luasec, multipart-post, dkjson, and lpeg.
+If you are using Lua 5.2, luautf8 is also required.
 It is recommended you install these with Luarocks.
-This can be done easily on Ubuntu 16.04 and later with the `install-dependencies.sh` script.
+This can be done easily on Ubuntu with the `install-dependencies.sh` script.

 To get started, clone the repository and set the following values in `config.lua`: